carlo-/jsinjector/README.md

 ```bash
 npm run build
 ```
-which will generate the necessary files for the control panel into the `./build` folder.
+which will generate the necessary files for the control panel into the `./build` folder and into the `jsInjector.safariextension` container.

 ---
 ## License